awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-tables.md

 1. Add the partitions\.

    Using [ALTER TABLE](r_ALTER_TABLE.md) … ADD PARTITION, add each partition, specifying the partition column and key value, and the location of the partition folder in Amazon S3\.
-You can add only one partition in each ALTER TABLE statement\.
-The following example adds partitions for '2008\-01\-01' and '2008\-02\-01'\.
+You can add multiple partitions in a single ALTER TABLE … ADD statement\.
+The following example adds partitions for `'2008-01-01'` and `'2008-02-01'`\.

    ```
-   alter table spectrum.sales_part
+   alter table spectrum.sales_part add
-   add partition(saledate='2008-01-01')
+   partition(saledate='2008-01-01')
    location 's3://awssampledbuswest2/tickit/spectrum/sales_partition/saledate=2008-01/';

-   alter table spectrum.sales_part
-   add partition(saledate='2008-02-01')
+   partition(saledate='2008-02-01')
    location 's3://awssampledbuswest2/tickit/spectrum/sales_partition/saledate=2008-02/';
    ```
+**Note**
+If you use the AWS Glue catalog, you can add up to 100 partitions using a single ALTER TABLE statement\.

-### Partitioning Data Example<a name="c-spectrum-external-tables-partitioning-example"></a>
+### Partitioning Data Examples<a name="c-spectrum-external-tables-partitioning-example"></a>

-In this example, you'll create an external table that is partitioned by month\.
+In this example, you create an external table that is partitioned by a single partition key and an external table that is partitioned by two partition keys\.

-The sample data for this example is located in an Amazon S3 buckets that gives read access to all authenticated AWS users\.
-Your cluster and your external data files must be in the same region\.
+The sample data for this example is located in an Amazon S3 bucket that gives read access to all authenticated AWS users\.
+Your cluster and your external data files must be in the same AWS Region\.
 The sample data bucket is in the US West \(Oregon\) Region \(us\-west\-2\)\.
 To access the data using Redshift Spectrum, your cluster must also be in us\-west\-2\.
 To list the folders in Amazon S3, run the following command\.

 ```
 aws s3 ls s3://awssampledbuswest2/tickit/spectrum/sales_partition/